christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 You have probably heard the term "prototypal inheritance", "constructor function", "prototype" and that JavaScript does not really have classes.
 I am going to try to give it my best to explain these concepts and end this article by showing a tiny library that not only helps you structure your code, but also makes sure that the objects that you produce, reflects the way JavaScript does it natively for its own objects.
 If you have deep understanding of JavaScript my explanation might be overkill, but I hope you take the time to look through and check out the small lib at the end.

 ### The concept
 Now, as you have probably heard, "everything in JavaScript is an object".
-That basically being true, and also being quite easy to comprehend, we could also say: "All objects in JavaScript inherits from an instance of Object".
+That basically being true, and also being quite easy to comprehend, we could also say: "All objects in JavaScript inherits from an instance of Object prototype".
 Though not being that easy to comprehend, it has more truthyness to it and it says more about how JavaScript works.
-But what is this Object, and what is inheritance?
+But first of all, what is this Object, what is inheritance and what is prototype?
 Lets check out Object first:

 {% highlight javascript %}
   console.log(Object); // => function Object() { [native code] }